-Ian Copple studied Pharmacology (BSc, 2004) followed by a PhD with Prof. Kevin Park in the Dept. of Pharmacology and Therapeutics at the University of Liverpool (PhD, 2008).
-After undertaking post-doctoral research in Liverpool and at Leiden Universitiet (Netherlands) and Karolinska Institutet (Sweden), he was appointed as a Tenure Track Fellow at the MRC Centre for Drug Safety Science in Liverpool in 2013, and as a Lecturer in 2016.
+After undertaking post-doctoral research in Liverpool and at Leiden Universitiet (Netherlands) and Karolinska Institutet (Sweden), I was appointed as a Tenure Track Fellow in the Department of Molecular and Clinical Pharmacology in 2013, as a Lecturer in 2016, and as a Senior Lecturer in 2019.

 The different cell types within our bodies are constantly exposed to stresses including ultraviolet radiation from sunlight, environmental pollutants, some food ingredients and reactive oxygen species produced by mitochondria.
 Cells are protected against the damaging effects of these stresses by the action of a protein called NRF2, which controls the expression of genes that help to remove toxic chemicals from the body and limit the damage that they can cause.
 Emerging evidence indicates that when NRF2 activity is abnormal, there is an increased risk of developing certain diseases, including cancer and neurodegeneration, and of being susceptible to the toxic effects of some environmental agents and medicines.
 Hence, there is an increasing interest in the potential of NRF2 as a novel therapeutic target in some diseases.

-Ian’s research focuses on better understanding the types of stress that NRF2 protects against, how it does this, and whether measuring this response can help us to predict the toxic side effects associated with existing and new medicines.
-He is also interested in the potential of NRF2 as a new therapeutic target in several diseases.
+My research focuses on better understanding the types of stress that NRF2 protects against, how it does this, and whether measuring this response can help us to predict the toxic side effects associated with existing and new medicines.
+I am also interested in the potential of NRF2 as a new therapeutic target in several diseases.

-See here for a more detailed description of Ian’s research.
+See here for a more detailed description of my research.